RaysceneNS/rayscenens.github.io/_posts/2017-10-28-How-to-Setup-Owin_with_OAuth.md

 ---
+title: "How-to Setup OpenIDConnect in OWIN MVC project"
 tags: [OAuth,.Net]
 ---

-# How-to Setup OpenIDConnect in OWIN MVC project

 Open ID Connect, is a protocol that extends OpenAuth with basic profile support.
 Implementing it in an OWIN (Open Web Interface for .NET) MVC project comes down to a series of steps.